PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     cls.__iter__ = __iter__
 ```

-And than we can properly modify our `Task` object to return the result:
+Then we can properly modify our `Task` object to return the result:

 ```python
 class Task(Future):                     # <--